Home » Lunch/Dinner » Chicken Alfredo Bake With Broccoli

 Step 1: Preheat the oven to 400 degrees F and move the oven rack to the middle level.

-Step 2: Boil a large pot of salted water and add the dried pasta.
+Step 2: Boil a large pot of water and add 1 tablespoon of salt.
+Add the dried pasta.
 Cook to al dente per the package directions.

 Add fresh broccoli florets to the pasta water during the last two minutes of cooking.
 The broccoli should be bright green and still have a little snap to it.